arashnm80/arashnm80.github.io/quotes.md

 > i only live once.

+> time waits for no one

+> My time is limited, I'm not gonna waste it living someone else’s life.

 > Assess every choice with a single question: "If I time-travel to past, do I repeat it again the same?"

 > Do I live my life in such a way that I would be willing to repeat it again and again, forever?